AlexECX/django_MultiFormView/README.txt

 Here are some info and usage guidelines:

+Class name retrival:

+  - The python 3.3+ __qualname__ attribut is used to retrieve a FormClass' name.
+For older versions it uses source code inspection, and if that fails it will instanciate a copy of the FormClass and use its __name__ instead.
+If you use python 3.2- and don't want to use the automatic naming system, you can simply use ("name", FormClass) tuples to manually assign a name instead.

 For all Views:
   - A FormClass cannot be used twice unless each duplicate class is given a unique name.
 This is done by giving a ("name", FormClass)